Thomas Robbins (minister): Librarian

 Robbins' became a librarian at the end of his career.
 The seeds were sown in 1822 when Robbins publicly suggested the creation of a historical society in Connecticut.
 After its establishment in 1825 in Hartford, Connecticut, he became its first corresponding secretary.

 In 1844, educator Henry Barnard offered Robbins the position of librarian at the Connecticut Historical Society, the society elders being as interested in Robbins' book collection as they were in Robbins' services.
 By the time Robbins left for Hartford, he had over 4,000 volumes, mostly on subjects of history and theology.
 A notable part of the collection was the 385 volume Journal des sçavans, the earliest published scholarly periodical.
 The collection also included 596 coins, such as a Roman denarius.

 Never having married, he revised his Last Will several times in an effort to assure his library was sustained after his death.
 On May 27, 1846, he bequeath his library to the historical society in exchange for an annual salary of $600.

-Legacy
+Death and legacy

 Robbins died at the age of 79 in Colebrook, Connecticut at the home of his niece.
 In addition to the extensive book collection, Robbins bequeath $3,000 to the society to care for the books, and to enlarge the collection.
 Each book contains a bookplate and all the bookplates include a record of the price paid for the book.
 The society also has Robbins' original bookshelves.

 His portrait, painted by Reuben Moulthrop in 1801, is located in Hartford at the Connecticut Historical Society's museum.